How to use Cubyts for Sprint Planning?

-Learn how to leverage Cubyts to streamline your daily sprint planning sessions.
-This article provides a checklist of key questions, practical guidance for using Cubyts, and tips for aligning your sprint planning sessions with your broader Cubyts goals.
+Learn how to leverage Cubyts to streamline your sprint planning sessions.
+This article provides the adoption journey for a variety of users, tips for aligning your sprint planning sessions with your broader platform goals. and a checklist of key questions, practical guidance for using the platform.

 During the sprint planning sessions, you can use Cubyts for the following;